Kp0c/easy-charts/README.md

     - The `ec-alerts` component for the alerts section
     - The `ec-data-preview` component to preview data
     - The `ec-data-errors` component to preview data errors
+    - The `ec-chart` component to display the chart
   - `base-component.js` - Base component that is used as a base for all components
 - `helpers` - Helper classes
     - `observable` - Observable implementation to add reactivity to the app